brian-d-richardson/sparcc/README.md

 `range.x` and `range.x` describe the ranges of the right-censored covariate $X$ and the censoring variable $C$.
-Since, in practice, only the minimum $W$ of $X$ and $C$ is observed for each observation, it may be difficult to know exactly what the maximum value of these two variables is.
+Since, in practice, only the minimum $W$ of $X$ and $C$ is observed for each observation, it may be difficult to know exactly what the maximum values of these two variables are.
 Plausible maximum values could be chosen based on a combination of the observed data (e.g., the maximum observed values of
 $W$ among censored and uncensored observations) and subject matter knowledge about $X$ and $C$.